 Urea is manufactured by reacting ammonia and carbon dioxide in autoclave to form ammonium carbamate.
-The operating temperature is 1350C and 35 atm pressure, the chemical reaction is endothermic reaction and so ammonia is maintained in excess to shift the equilibrium towards urea formation.
-Urea production consists of main two reactions.
+The operating temperature is 135oC and 35 atm pressure, the chemical reaction is endothermic reaction and so ammonia is maintained in excess to shift the equilibrium towards urea formation.
+Urea production is based on two main reactions.

 1. Formation of ammonium carbamate